Compute

 Current security group

-Allows the instances in a security group to communicate with each other over a private network.
+Allows the instances in a security group to communicate with each other over any protocol and port.

 Deny any external traffic to the instances in a security group.
 You can add security group rules as required.